 In his native country of South Africa, Smit observes the fluidity of race through the Cape Malay people of Cape Town.
-As a result of colonialism, African, European and Malaysian bloodlines have been crossed over successive generations to create new identities, of which the Cape Malay people are a striking example.
+As a result of colonialism, African, European and South Asian bloodlines have been crossed over successive generations to create new identities, of which the Cape Malay people are a striking example.
 The physical attributes of Cape Malays challenge overly simplified and socially accepted race-based physical stereotypes.
 A richly diverse and wide-ranging group of people, the Cape Malays have affirmed attributes that have become uniquely their own.

 In this exhibition, Smit’s paintings and sculptures become symbolic of a dynamic persona with whom each of us may identify.

 -Lionel Smit Studios